sundgenomics/sundgenomics.github.io/indexpooling.md

 ### Preparing the samplesheet
 You can find some more information about the follow-up step (i.e. preparing the samplesheet for future demultiplexing) on [this page](/demux/).

+# Resequencing a library

+If you find that your samples require repeated sequencing, [use these guidelines to submit a re-sequencing request](/resequencing/).

 Go back to the [Genomics Platform home](https://sundgenomics.github.io)